HazyResearch/deepdive/doc/walkthrough.md

 3. In the next step, DeepDive feeds evidence to **generate a [factor graph](general/inference.html)**.
 To tell DeepDive how to generate this factor graph, developers use a SQL-like declarative language to specify *inference rules*, similar to [Markov logic](http://en.wikipedia.org/wiki/Markov_logic_network).
 In inference rules, one can write first-order logic rules with **weights** (that intuitively model our confidence in a rule).

 4. In the next step, DeepDive automatically performs **statistical inference and learning** on the generated factor graph.
 In learning, the values of weights specified in inference rules are calculated.
-In [inference](general/inference.html), marginal probabilities of variables are computed.  <!-- TODO explain marginal probability, etc -->
+In [inference](general/inference.html), marginal probabilities of variables are computed.

 5. After inference, the results are stored in a set of database tables.
 Developer can **get results** via a SQL query, **check results** with a [calibration plot](general/calibration.html), and perform **error analysis** to improve results.